Corneal Collagen Cross Linking In Myrtle Beach, South Carolina

 In April 2016, after conducting rigorous testing and reviewing case studies, the FDA approved the CXL procedure as an effective treatment for slowing down the progression of Keratoconus.

-Like any medical procedure, there are some things you should know beforehand and some preparation you will need to do.
+Just as with any medical procedure, there are some things you should know beforehand and some preparation you will need to do.
 On the day of the procedure, avoid wearing any eye makeup, creams, lotions, perfume, or cologne.
-The ophthalmologist will perform CXL on one eye at a time and it will affect your vision in the first few hours, so make sure someone can drive you home after the procedure.
+The ophthalmologist will perform CXL on one eye at a time.
+It will affect your vision in the first few hours, so make sure someone can drive you home after the procedure.

 Most eye doctors recommend not wearing contact lenses in the first few days following Collagen Cross-Linking.
 Others suggest waiting several weeks, but this is contingent upon the type of CXL performed on the patient.